asjolaviral/koha-mcp-server/README.md

 Koha's internal circulation module via a small, tightly scoped helper script.
 Everything else is pure REST.

-## 🤝 Contributing

-Pull requests are welcome.
-Please keep the code portable (no machine-specific credentials or paths) and add a note in the relevant doc if you change setup steps.

 ## 📄 License

 [MIT](LICENSE)